spyroy/Monom-and-polynom-Oop/README.md

-# to do: InitFromString, fix Operation to himself (all in ComplexFunction).
+# to do: gui functions

 # this project deals with Monom and Polynom.